kensanata/trunk/README.md

 Diff finished.
 Wed Aug 15 09:48:54 2018
 ```

+## Troubleshooting

+If you're seeing the barfing Tyrannosaurus Rex or the "raptor not
+found" message, that means that Trunk has run into an error.
+Your best
+option is to run the server using `morbo` and repeat whatever you did.
+When running with `morbo`, you should get better error output in your
+browser and a backtrace in the `morbo` output.

 ## Translation

 If you want to translate the application, there are two things you